Maxim-Mazurok/google-api-typings-generator/gapi.client.aiplatform-v1beta1/readme.md

 Generates rubrics for a given prompt.
 A rubric represents a single testable criterion for evaluation.
 One input prompt could have multiple rubrics This RPC allows users to get suggested rubrics based on provided prompt, which can then be reviewed and used for subsequent evaluations.
 */
 await gapi.client.aiplatform.generateInstanceRubrics({});

+/*
+Retrieves the project for Vertex AI Express Mode.
+*/
+await gapi.client.aiplatform.vertexExpress.retrieveExpressProject({});

+/*
+Signs up the user for Vertex AI Express Mode.
+If the user is already signed up, the existing ExpressProject will be returned.
+*/
+await gapi.client.aiplatform.vertexExpress.signUp({});
 ```

 For provenance information see [Provenance section on NPM](https://www.npmjs.com/package/@maxim_mazurok/gapi.client.aiplatform-v1beta1#Provenance:~:text=none-,Provenance,-Built%20and%20signed)